AndiWeiss/alx-wol/README.md

 In any case 'with kernel x.y' means with several versions of that kernel (e.g. 6.2.1, 6.2.2, 6.2.3 and so on).

-## Problems based on the gcc version
+## Problems with kernel version 6.4.13 and newer

-Starting with kernel version 6.4.13 the ubuntu kernels have been compiled with gcc 13.2.
+Starting with kernel version 6.4.13 the ubuntu kernels have been compiled with libc6 >= 2.38.

-It seems that the usage of that compiler is required to get a module compiled, but that gcc version seems not to be available in the ubuntu delivery.
+The regular ubuntu 23.04 contains libc6 in version 2.37.

-Because of this alx-wol can't be used with these newer kernels.
+Because of this the kernel packages can't be installed.

-I'm currently working on a new version which checks if the gcc version used to compile the kernel is available on the system and if yes use that gcc version.

-So stay tuned, as soon as I have that running I'll publish it.
+As the packages can't be installed the alx-woll mechanism will not be started.
+So the problem here is NOT alx-wol, it's the dependency of the new kernels to glibc6 >= 2.38.

+I found that compiling the kernel by yourself leads to a functional kernel.
+So I would assume that in that case also alx-wol should be functional again.

+As soon as libc6 2.38 is rolled out alx-wol should work out of the box again.

+Nevertheless I'm working on the next update with a better handling of the required compiler.

 ## Problems found during testing